Pompeo, Trump's pick for secretary of state, faces tough battle for Senate confirmation

 “I don’t expect diplomacy to be negotiated out in the open, but I do expect for someone who is the nominee to be secretary of state, when he speaks with committee leadership and is asked specific questions about North Korea, to share some insights about such a visit,” Menendez recently said.

-Rarely has the Senate panel failed to back a nominee.
-Republicans hold a narrow majority and only have a single-vote advantage on the panel.

-Under Senate rules, if the nominee does not have enough support in the committee, the panel could throw it to the full Senate unfavorably, which would send a strong rebuke to the White House.
-The panel could also simply report without recommendation or take no action at all.
+While he was confirmed to lead the CIA with a 66-32 vote last year, Pompeo has faced new challenges in the Senate, with lawmakers decrying a “lack of diplomacy” they say is needed to act as the nation’s top diplomat.
+Those opposed to Pompeo have pointed to his hawkish foreign policy positions and comments about minorities, particularly Muslims and gay people.

-Pompeo needs 51 votes to be confirmed by the full Senate to succeed Rex Tillerson, who was ousted in March -- and with Paul’s opposition and Sen. John McCain’s ailing health, Pompeo may need at least some Democrats to vote to confirm him.
+Pompeo needs 51 votes to be confirmed by the full Senate to succeed Rex Tillerson, who was ousted in March – and with Paul’s opposition and Sen. John McCain’s ailing health, Pompeo may need at least some Democrats to vote to confirm him.
+In the full Senate, he could be safe.

-From Florida, Trump seemingly nudged Paul to change his mind regarding Pompeo, telling reporters Paul has “never let me down.”

-“I don’t think he will let us down again.
-So let’s see what happens,” Trump said.
+“We certainly hope some members will change their minds,” White House Press Secretary Sarah Sanders told Fox News Monday.
+“At some point Democrats have to decide whether they love this country more than they hate this president, and they have to decide if they want to put the safety and security and the diplomacy of our country ahead of their own political games.”

 So far, at least four Democrats who voted to confirm Pompeo as CIA director have indicated they will not do so for secretary of state: Sens.
 Dianne Feinstein of California, Tim Kaine of Virginia, Brian Schatz of Hawaii and Jeanne Shaheen of New Hampshire.